|

 Combining the above

-We need awareness for change and what to be aware about is dependent on our reflectons during our pauses.
-The motivation behind our reflections are powered by why we work and the work we choose to do is based on concious thought, certainly not through autopilot.
+We need awareness for change and what to be aware about is dependent on our reflections during our pauses.
+The motivation behind our reflections are powered by why we work and the work we choose to do is based on conscious thought, certainly not through autopilot.

-These were my biggest takeways from “Inner Game of Work”, but there were plenty of others not mentioned.
-I recommend this book to anyone who wants to improve and get more fullfilment out of their work.
+These were my biggest takeaways from “Inner Game of Work”, but there were plenty of others not mentioned.
+I recommend this book to anyone who wants to improve and get more fulfillment out of their work.